CHAPTER Rev 2000 FINANCIAL ACCOUNTING FOR VILLAGE DISTRICTS

 (2) Equipment not allocated to other functions;

-(c) Account 4903, buildings, classification shall be for expenditures for a public building not allocated to other functions related to the:
+(c) Account 4903, buildings, classification shall be for expenditures for public buildings not allocated to other functions related to the:

 (1) Acquisition;